Our All-Star Guide on How to Create an Email Marketing Campaign

 Mistakes happen, that’s just the way it is.

-It doesn’t matter if you’re new to email marketing or you’ve been in the game for years; you will mess up an email at least once or twice.
+It doesn’t matter if this is your first time learning how to create an email campaign or you’ve been in the game for years; you will mess up an email at least once or twice.
 But you know what?
 That’s okay!
-In this section, I’m going to break down some of the most common email blunders and how to redeem yourself to your list before they unsubscribe.
+In this section, I’m going to break down some of the most common email blunders and how to redeem yourself before your customers hit the unsubscribe button.

 Wrong dates and times, false information, and blunders like this happen.
 When they do, own up and set the record straight.
 You can even offer a special deal or bonus to smooth things over even more.